 People with diabetes and those at risk often avoid fruits because of the sugar content.
 This is a myth that we’d like to debunk.
 Grapes are actually a great choice for diabetics.

-Grapes do not tend to highly elevate your blood sugar when eaten, nor do they highly increase insulin levels, so they are a fruit that you can eat if you are diabetic.
-Since high insulin levels cause insulin resistance, choosing foods with a lower insulin response rate, like grapes, will help to prevent you from developing the insulin resistance characteristic of Type 2 diabetes.
+Contrary to popular belief, grapes don’t tend to highly elevate blood sugar, nor do they highly increase insulin levels.
+Since high insulin levels cause insulin resistance, choosing foods with a lower insulin response rate, like grapes, can prevent the development of the insulin resistance characteristic in Type 2 diabetes.

-According to the Exchange Lists for Diabetes from the American Diabetes Association®, “a serving of 17 small grapes (or about 1 cup) contains around 15 grams of carbohydrate.”
-If you’re already managing diabetes, you and your doctor can figure out exactly the right amount of carbohydrates for you, but “a place to start is at about 45-60 grams of carbohydrate at a meal.”
+According to the Exchange Lists for Diabetes from the American Diabetes Association®, “a serving of 17 small grapes (about 1 cup) contains around 15 grams of carbohydrates.”
+If you’re managing diabetes, you and your doctor can determine the right amount for you.
+But 45-60 grams of carbohydrates per meal is a good guideline.

-Just because you’re following a sugar-free diet plan doesn’t mean you have to sacrifice taste.
+A sugar-free diet doesn’t mean you have to sacrifice taste.
 Try these tasty low-carb and low-sugar snacks, while enjoying the many health benefits of grapes:

-The material on this website is provided for educational purposes only, and is not to be used for medical advice, diagnosis or treatment.
-If you are concerned that you have gluten intolerance or celiac disease, talk to your doctor, as this can be a serious medical condition.
+This material is provided for educational purposes only and is not to be used for medical advice, diagnosis or treatment.
+If you’re concerned that you have diabetes, talk to your doctor, as this can be a serious medical condition.